bgabbasov/menta-0.3/doc/analysis/bayesian-network.md

-We will use '''ci-bayes''' implementation.  https://github.com/jottinger/ci-bayes
+We will use **ci-bayes** implementation.  https://github.com/jottinger/ci-bayes

 It have pom-file and can be simple included to our project.